vistadataproject/documents/Background/README.md

 __Many of the MUMPS RPCs bypass the Fileman API and Data Dictionary, writing direct to MUMPS global storage.__ Bypassing the Fileman API means that the security and auditing measures of  the database are bypassed, creating a significant security gap, in addition to currupted data dictionary.
 This makes the data inaccessible to any other applications or by any other method other than by writing yet more custom MUMPS global data access code. | __All  interfaces and functionality are Model-driven,  language-agnostic, client-agnostic, and Fileman API compliant, assuring universal auditing of all data access.__

-__Data Model Features:__
-+ All interfacing is through a __single, secure, symmetric read-write Master VISTA Data Model__.
-+ All interfaces are Model-driven, language-agnostic, client-agnostic, Fileman API compliant.
-+ All interfaces are secured with both existing Kernel authentication, in addition to new modern, industry-standard, patient-centric, attribute-based access control (ABAC).
-+ All interfaces are written using modern, web-standard languages and tools (Javascript).
-+ The read data model is identical to the write data model (i.e. symmetric), assuring completeness and correctness of both.
-+ All existing clients or interfaces (such as CPRS) continue to function unchanged on top of MVDM through the a RPC Locker (a new, security isolation locker for all RPCs).
-+ All existing clients inherit all MVDM features, including enhanced patient-centric security and attribute-based access control (ABAC).

-#### VISTA Interfacing Evolution

 Interface |  Code-driven <br>MUMPS RPCs (x3500)  | Data model-driven<br>Master VISTA Data Model (x1)
 --- | --- | ---